-This method uses the WebSerial ESPTool through Chrome.
+This method uses the WebSerial ESPTool through Chrome or a Chromium-based browser.
 The WebSerial ESPTool was designed to be a web-capable option for programming ESP32-S2 boards.
 It allows you to erase the contents of the microcontroller and program up to four files at different offsets.

-You will have to use the Chrome browser for this to work, Safari and Firefox, etc. are n ot supported because we need Web Serial and only Chrome is supporting it to the level needed.
+You will have to use a Chromium browser (like Chrome, Opera, Edge...) for this to work, Safari and Firefox, etc. are not supported because we need Web Serial and only Chromium is supporting it to the level needed.